somphene/somphene.github.io/log/_posts/2018-06-07-00-computational-materials-science-groups.md

 tags: [Computation, Materials, Science, Physics, Natural, Density Functional Theory, Ab-initio, DFT, Groups, Departments, Schools, People, Review, List]
 ---

-Some Departments and groups in the field of Computational Materials Science are reviewed:
+Some Departments and groups with respect to the field of Computational Materials Science are reviewed.
+These are purely based on my limited personal experiences and are not at all representative.
+I believe that it takes a few years to get accustomed to a place and see it as one's natural home.

 ### Materials Science and Engineering Department in the College of Engineering at Carnegie Mellon University (CMU)